dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 For this configuration, a single command will be built to call SeriesAnalysis.
 The wildcard character '\*' will replace init, valid, and lead in the template when attempting to find data to process.
+The output files will use 'all' in place of the filename template tags that are ambiguous.

 Template Used: I\*_F\*_V\*

 Files Processed::

     I2020101712_F003_V15